Red Deer - Cervus elaphus

 Description

 Britain's largest land mammal, the male (stag) is larger than the female (hind) and has well developed branching antlers.
-Summer coat is red brown but it becomes more grey/brown in winter.
+The male's antlers are shed each February, reappear in the spring and become larger with each successive season (the number of branches indicates its age) Summer coat is red/russet brown for both male and female but it becomes more grey/brown in winter.
+They have a creamy/gingery rump and short tail.
+Stags have a shaggy beard under the chin.

 Identification difficulty